Citizens Theatre: Early history

-On his death in 1922 he bequeathed the Royal Princess's to his deputy Harry McKelvie who as a boy had started as a bill poster for him and now was the mastermind behind each year's longest running pantomime in the United Kingdom.
+On his death in 1922 he bequeathed the Royal Princess's to his deputy Harry McKelvie, who as a boy had started as a bill poster for him and now was the mastermind behind each year's longest running pantomime in the United Kingdom.
 1923 saw a major modernisation of the auditorium which was now fully carpeted and the walls finished in wood panelling.

-Late each Spring each pantomime, having completed its long run in Gorbals, would then tour round other venues in Scotland and England under McKelvie, who was also a shareholder and director of the Olympia Theatre, Bridgeton Cross.
-In the 1930s the next door neighbour variety-house the Palace was converted to a cinema and after television started it became a bingo hall.

 When Harry McKelvie let it be known he was retiring in 1944 he offered a generous ten-year lease to the new Citizens Company, who took it up and moved from the Athenaeum Theatre in Buchanan Street.
-In 1946 Harry McKelvie died, his funeral being held in the theatre.
-Ar the end of the lease in 1955 Glasgow Corporation bought the theatre and leased it to the Citizens company.

 The Citizens Theatre Company was formed in 1943 by a group of theatre-minded men led by Dr Tom Honeyman and James Bridie, one of Britain's leading playwrights.
 The name of the new company was taken from the manifesto of 1909 of Alfred Wareing's newly formed Scottish Playgoers Co Ltd for their repertory company, which was to provide live theatre for the citizens of Glasgow, staging new Scottish and international drama, opening at the Royalty Theatre.
 The 1909 manifesto of the Glasgow Repertory Theatre expressed these tenets: "The Repertory Theatre is Glasgow's own theatre.
 It is a citizens' theatre in the fullest sense of the term.
 Established to make Glasgow independent from London for its dramatic supplies, it produces plays which the Glasgow playgoers would otherwise not have the opportunity of seeing."

-Originally based at the Athenaeum Theatre in Buchanan Street, Bridie's Citizens Company relocated to the Royal Princess's Theatre in the Gorbals in 1945 at the invitation of Harry McKelvie, "The Pantomime King".
+Originally based at the Athenaeum Theatre Bridie's Citizens Company relocated to the Royal Princess's Theatre in the Gorbals in 1945 at the invitation of Harry McKelvie, "The Pantomime King".
 Bridie renamed it the Citizens Theatre and the Citizens Company opened there on 11 September 1945.
+In 1946 Harry McKelvie died, his funeral being held in the theatre.
+At the end of the lease in 1955 Glasgow Corporation bought the theatre and leased it to the Citizens company.
+Bridie, was a popular playwright and theatre persona, who helped the Citizens to become popular and a wide selection of productions were staged in its first 25 years.